WorldOfMogwais/mogminercpu/README.md

 Usage instructions
 ==================
-Run "cpuminer --help" to see options.
+Run "mogminercpu --help" to see options.

 ### Connecting through a proxy